CorvetteCole/GotoSleep/README.md

 # Development Info
 ## 1.2:

 ### To Do
 - Public release after one more round of testing

+- Fix bug where app may not detect user as active if they are only using one app

 ### Done
 ~~- Only send smart notifications within like 8 hours past your bedtime as a failsafe